Awkeh/NeuralNetTest/README.md

 # Neural network test
-Simple (single neuron) neural network that classifies colors into two categories (light/dark) based on their lightness.
+Simple perceptron that classifies colors into two categories (light/dark) based on their lightness.

 ## Screenshots